SaiAnilTekuri/Azure-Devops-CICD/README.md

 - **PostgreSQL** – Stores the votes, backed by a Docker volume.
 - **Result (Node.js)** – A web app that displays real-time voting results.

-This project provided a great opportunity to explore Dockerfile creation for different languages and services.
+This project provided a great opportunity to explore Dockerfile creation for different languages and services and to work with Azure DevOps services.

 ## Project Workflow
 ### 1. Setup Azure DevOps